openshift-labs/learn-katacoda/middleware/serverless/04-scaling.md

 > You can see the other settings of Serverless by describing other configmaps in the `knative-serving` project.
 >
 > Explore what all is available by running: `oc get cm -n knative-serving`{{execute}}

+Now, log back in as the developer as we do not need elevated privileges to continue: `oc login -u developer -p developer`{{execute}}

 ## Minimum Scale
 By default, Serverless Serving allows for 100 concurrent requests into each revision and allows the service to scale down to zero, so you don't use any resources running idle processes!
 This is the out of the box configuration, and it works quite well depending on the needs of the specific application.